node-red/node-red-nodes/README.md

 If you already have Node-RED installed you can point to the existing installation to save space.

+If using this method, Node.js v6 or newer is required.

     npm i node-red-nodes
     npm i {path_to_your_existing_Node-RED_install} --no-save
     npm test